natgo/wt-wiki-scraper/wikitext-transpiled/ground/Black%20Night.md

 '''Pros:'''

-* Has a highly effective APS (Active Protection System) which can defend ATGMs
+* Has a highly effective APS (Active Protection System) which can defend against ATGMs
 * It has 20 smoke grenades with 4 salvos
 * The Black Night has modern thermal systems equipped in the gunner view and commander view with a high resolution
 * It comes equipped with a laser warning system which can give an idea of where an enemy might be attacking from